Gambling & Bookmaking Attorney in Scranton, Pennsylvania

 Additionally, the Pennsylvania criminal code criminalizes the act of engaging in selling pools or bookmaking or occupying a place to receive or register bets or sell pools.
 The offense also covers bets or wagers on the results of political elections and being the custodian of property that has been pledged or wagered in a pool.
 These crimes are also considered first-degree misdemeanors.

 Now that Pennsylvania has legalized gambling, various types of crimes ranging in severity can be charged based upon conduct inside a casino such as Theft, Forgery, Corrupt Organizations, and Wire Fraud and/or conduct committed after spending time inside the casino such as DUI, Assault, Harassment and Disorderly Conduct.

-The Peters Law Firm can provide clients effective criminal defense services against gambling and bookmaking charges in the Northeastern Pennsylvania area.
-In the Scranton area, contact us at (570) 963-1610, Tunkhannock and Wyoming County at (570) 836-0700 or throughout Northeast Pennsylvania at our main office in Clarks Summit by calling (570) 585-0707, or by visiting us.
+We at the Peters Law Firm can provide clients with effective criminal defense services against gambling and bookmaking charges in the Northeastern Pennsylvania area.
+We can be your advocate in the Northeastern Pennsylvania area, the Scranton area, and the Tunkhannock and Wyoming Counties.
+Reach out today.
 We can provide you with an initial consultation where we will take the time to listen to the facts and help you figure out what your next step should be.